MIT STEAM CAMP @CIS

 Curriculum & Approach

 Students will be taught in “the MIT way”, with hands-on, immersive learning by doing.
 They will have the opportunity to advance their knowledge in the STEAM areas of Science, Technology, Engineering, Art and Mathematics and then use this knowledge to develop solutions to real problems associated with the chosen theme of the summer camp.
 Both CIS and non-CIS students will work together to design and build innovative projects that they can share with their communities and families in Hong Kong.
-During the camp, they will engage in hands-on activities around the theme of the camp.
-By exploring a central theme, students will learn key principles in subject areas such as physics, chemistry, mechanical engineering and programming.
-They will also explore the use of digital technologies and tools that promote creativity, invention and collaboration (e.g., Scratch, App Inventor, etc.).
+During the camp, they will engage in hands-on activities around the theme, Into the Water and explore the use of digital technologies and tools (such Scratch, App Inventor, and others) that promote creativity, invention and collaboration.
+Exploring the central theme, students will learn key principles in subjects like arts, physics, chemistry, mechanical engineering, programming, among others.
+Students will work with staff from MIT and with teachers, who will help them with all aspects of their projects.
+The two-week camp will culminate with a community-wide open house that will give students the opportunity to share their learning process from the formulation of ideas, to the design, iteration and construction of projects.

 Faculty & Facilities